alekbarszczewski/backend-helpers/docs/load-store.md

 **options.logger**

 If this option is set its value is passed to [backend-store](https://github.com/alekbarszczewski/backend-store) logger plugin ( [available options](https://alekbarszczewski.github.io/backend-store/#/logger?id=options)).

-!> Even if options.logger is not passed logger plugin is still used on the store.

 !> loadStore also adds custom data field to each log line: `user: context.user`.